Why Choose Peter Cox

 Our innovative heat recovery ventilation units are the perfect solution for combating condensation in high humidity areas of the house while the state of the art heat exchange system enables you to save energy costs.
 Find out more about heat recovery ventilation.

 If you own the property in question and none of our DIY condensation preventing tips have worked then please get in contact with your locally based Peter Cox condensation experts to discuss installing a ventilation unit suitable for the home.
 Our specialists are standing by in order to provide the help, advice and treatment you need to get rid of condensation and return your walls to their natural fresh and clean state.
-Give us a call on 0800 633 5712 or contact us online.
+Give us a call on 0800 633 5712 or click the button below to book a survey.